Klaipėda: Teutonic Knights

-A settlement of Baltic tribes in the territory of the present-day city is said to have existed in the region as early as the 7th century.

-In the 1240s the Pope offered King Håkon IV of Norway the opportunity to conquer the peninsula of Sambia.
-However, following the personal acceptance of Christianity by Grand Duke Mindaugas of Lithuania, the Teutonic Knights and a group of crusaders from Lübeck moved into Sambia, founding unopposed a fort in 1252 recorded as Memele castrum (or Memelburg, "Memel Castle").
-The fort's construction was completed in 1253 and Memel was garrisoned with troops of the Teutonic Order, administered by Deutschmeister Eberhard von Seyne.
-Documents for its foundation were signed by Eberhard and Bishop Heinrich von Lützelburg of Courland on 29 July 1252 and 1 August 1252.
+In the 1240s, Pope Gregory IX offered King Håkon IV of Norway the opportunity to conquer the peninsula of Sambia.
+However, after Grand Duke Mindaugas of Lithuania, the Teutonic Knights and a group of crusaders from Lübeck moved into Sambia and accepted Christianity.
+These groups founded a fort in 1252 called Memele castrum (or Memelburg, "Memel Castle").
+The fort's construction was completed in 1253, and Memel was garrisoned with troops of the Teutonic Order, administered by Deutschmeister Eberhard von Seyne.
+Documents for its founding were signed by Eberhard and Bishop Heinrich von Lützelburg of Courland on 29 July 1252 and 1 August 1252.

 Master Conrad von Thierberg used the fortress as a base for further campaigns along the river Neman and against Samogitia.
-Memel was unsuccessfully besieged by Sambians in 1255, and the scattered Sambians submitted by 1259.
-Memel was colonized by settlers from Holstein, Lübeck and Dortmund, hence Memel also being known at the time as Neu-Dortmund, or "New Dortmund".
+Memel was unsuccessfully besieged by Sambians in 1255, and the Sambians surrendered in 1259.
+Memel was also colonized by settlers from Holstein, Lübeck and Dortmund.
+Hence, Memel also being known at the time as Neu-Dortmund, or "New Dortmund".
 It became the main town of the Diocese of Curonia, with a cathedral and at least two parochial churches, but the development of the castle became the dominant priority.
 According to different sources, Memel received Lübeck city rights in 1254 or 1258.
+Following it Klaipėda's status was quite extraordinary as only three cities in the State of the Teutonic Order had Lübeck city rights.